 The Royal Collection has traditionally kept rather quiet about its purchases, preferring to buy discreetly.
-But to mark the Jubilee, The Art Newspaper set out to discover what pictures have been added by The Queen during her reign.
+But to mark the golden jubilee, The Art Newspaper set out to discover what pictures have been added by the Queen during her reign.
 Thanks to a welcome new openness, the Royal Collection assisted, providing a full list, amounting to 20 works.

 Twenty pictures in 50 years is a fairly modest record, considering that the Royal Collection comprises 7,000 paintings.
 Some might argue that the collection is quite large enough already, but additions are important to reflect a living institution.
-Only two of the acquisitions are portraits of The Queen—one done in the year of her Coronation and the other shortly before her Jubilee.
-Although The Queen has been portrayed in hundreds of portraits for other institutions, it is perhaps surprising that no more have been done for the Royal Collection—and there are none of the Duke of Edinburgh or Prince Charles.
+Only two of the acquisitions are portraits of the Queen—one done in the year of her coronation and the other shortly before her golden jubilee.
+Although the Queen has been portrayed in hundreds of portraits for other institutions, it is perhaps surprising that no more have been done for the Royal Collection—and there are none of the Duke of Edinburgh or Prince Charles.
 Two other portraits were commissioned of distinguished courtiers: Lord Airlie (Lord Chamberlain 1984-97) and Sir Robert Fellowes (Private Secretary 1990-99).
 All the remaining 16 acquisitions (including a pair of pendants) were historical portraits.

 Of the 20 pictures, eight were bought at auction, six from dealers, three were commissioned, two were donated or bequeathed and one came from a cathedral.
 In financial terms the outlay must have been relatively low.
 The most recent purchase has been Wilkie’s portrait of Sir William Knighton, bought last year at Christie’s for £16,450.
 We have not calculated the total spent, but in the entire reign it is unlikely to have amounted to more than a few hundred thousand pounds.